hayes/pothos/docs/guide/objects.md

 }));
 ```

-`ObjectRefs` are useful when you don't want to define all the types in a single place \(`TypeInfo`\)
+`ObjectRefs` are useful when you don't want to define all the types in a single place
-and your data is not represented as classes.
-Regardless of how you define your object types,
+\(`SchemaTypes`\) and your data is not represented as classes.
+Regardless of how you define your
-`builder.objectType` returns an `ObjectRef` that can be used as a type parameter in other parts of
+object types, `builder.objectType` returns an `ObjectRef` that can be used as a type parameter in
-the schema.
+other parts of the schema.

 A slightly simplified version of the above could be written as